Ratification of the ICCPR

 - The Committee's General Comments

-- Analysis of HRC recommendations and the legality of corporal punishment in each state party
+- Compilations of all HRC recommendations on corporal punishment and analyses of HRC recommendations and the legality of corporal punishment in each state party are available on request from email@example.com

 - For information on using communications and inquires procedures to pursue prohibition of corporal punishment of children, email firstname.lastname@example.org